Leave from studies

 In the case of a rejection of an application for leave from studies (concerning a guaranteed place) there is an option to appeal to the Higher Education Appeals Board.

 When you plan to resume programme studies, you must, prior to the start of the semester, submit a course application.
-This is done according to the information at www.student.lth.se, which also provides the dates for course application periods.
+This is done according to the information on the webpage "Apply for courses", which also provides the dates for course application periods.
 Bear in mind that, for example, prior to the autumn semester you must submit a course application as early as May.
 If studies are not resumed immediately after the leave from studies has expired, this is considered to be non-completion of studies.
 To resume freestanding courses, contact the department concerned by 15 April prior to an autumn semester and by 15 October prior to a spring semester.

 Termination of studies